-Established in 1994, the CICL sponsors research, publication, teaching and the dissemination of knowledge about international legal issues, with special emphasis on human rights, democracy, intellectual property and international business transactions.
+Established in 1994, CICL seeks to create opportunities for students and faculty at the Law School for deeper knowledge of, engagement with and excitement about international law.
+CICL sponsors research, publication, teaching and events about international legal issues, with special emphasis on human rights, women’s human rights, international courts and tribunals, democracy, intellectual property and international business transactions.

-Initiatives are coordinated with other University System of Maryland institutions through the System Associates Program and the John Sumner Stead Colloquium on International and Comparative Law.
+CICL has partnered with UBalt’s International Law Society, run by students at the Law School, as well as the American Society of International Law, to host various events at the law school.
+CICL also collaborates with partners at other University System of Maryland institutions through the System Associates Program and the John Sumner Stead Colloquium on International and Comparative Law.